codacy/docs/docs/organizations/using-a-coding-standard.md

 1. Open your organization **Coding standards** page, tab **Coding standards**.

-1. Click the trash can icon on the coding standard card and confirm by clicking **Delete coding standard**.
+1. Click the trash can icon on the coding standard card and confirm.

     ![Deleting a coding standard](images/coding-standard-delete.png)